 There are four types of sedation dentists use today.
 These are:

 Nitrous oxide sedation: Nitrous oxide provides a type of sedation referred to as conscious inhalation.
-Patients will breathe in the gas (also referred to as laughing gas) which will induced a state of euphoric relaxation.
+Patients will breathe in the gas (also referred to as laughing gas) which will induce a state of euphoric relaxation.
 Patients are still aware of what the dentist might say to them during the procedure, but they will feel very relaxed during the procedure.
 A local anesthetic is usually used in conjunction with laughing gas to ensure the patient feels no pain whatsoever.
 Nitrous oxide leaves the system almost immediately after the supply is turned off, so patients are free to drive themselves home or to work after their procedure.

 Oral sedation: This is one of the most popular methods of dental sedation, and this is probably the case because there are no needles involved with administering oral sedative medication.
 With oral sedation, patients will take a previously prescribed medication about a half-hour to an hour before their appointment.
 There is no specific pain relief, but patients are very calm and relaxed for their entire appointment.
 Patients will need to get a ride both to and from the dentist office using this type of sedation.